 \subsection{Video Large Language Models}

 Many VideoLLMs integrate a pre-trained vision backbone~\citep{clip,siglip,eva-clip} with an LLM through an adapter module~\citep{frozen,Perceiver} that aligns visual and textual data~\citep{DBLP:journals/corr/abs-2409-18938, videollama, maaz2023videochatgpt, mvbench, timechat, tgvid, vtimellm, momentor, tarsier2, aotd,videorag}.
 Early works focus on short-video tasks, while struggling with effectively processing medium and long videos~\citep{videomme, video-llava,longvila}.
-Recent advances in LLMs, especially their improved reasoning capabilities and increased context length, have significantly advanced the development of VideoLLMs~\citep{lin2023vila, zhang2024videoinstructiontuningsynthetic, liu2024oryx, yao2024minicpm, qwen2-vl, gpt4o, qwen2.5vl,timer1}.
-In particular, recent VideoLLMs, including both open-source and closed-source models, are capable of understanding and reasoning over hour-long videos~\citep{gemini1.5,shen2024longvu}.
-However, our experimental results reveal that even the latest VideoLLMs exhibit a significant performance gap when compared to humans on our \textit{\benchmark{}}, underscoring the critical challenges in long video understanding.
+Recent advances in LLMs, especially their improved video understanding capabilities and increased context length, have significantly advanced the development of VideoLLMs~\citep{lin2023vila, zhang2024videoinstructiontuningsynthetic, liu2024oryx, yao2024minicpm, qwen2-vl, gpt4o, qwen2.5vl,timer1}.
+In particular, recent VideoLLMs, including both open-source and closed-source models, are capable of understanding over hour-long videos~\citep{gemini1.5,shen2024longvu}.
+However, our experimental results reveal that even the latest VideoLLMs exhibit a significant performance gap when compared to humans on our \textit{\benchmark{}}, underscoring the critical challenges in \textit{\task{}} task.